serjinio/thesis_ana/README.md

 # thesis_ana

-Source code for analysis of my thesis data.
+Backup of source code for analysis of my thesis data.
-Refer to doc dir for instructions on build setup.
+"doc" dir contains instructions on build setup.